 Anne Bowen Poulin

-Professor Poulin has written and taught in the areas of criminal procedure, evidence and juvenile justice.
+Anne Bowen Poulin joined the Villanova Law faculty in 1981.
+She has written and taught in the areas of criminal procedure, evidence and juvenile justice.
 She co-authored Pennsylvania Evidence (4th ed.
-2013) (w/ Leonard Packel).
-Professor Poulin has also authored numerous articles in her areas of interest which have been published in journals such as the California Law Review, the New York University Law Review, the Washington University Law Quarterly, the Wisconsin Law Review, the Rutgers Law Review, the Villanova Law Review, the Cincinnati Law Review, and the American Criminal Law Review.
+2013) (with Prof. Leonard Packel).
+Poulin has also authored numerous articles in her areas of interest, which have been published in journals such as the California Law Review, the New York University Law Review, the Washington University Law Quarterly, the Wisconsin Law Review, the Rutgers Law Review, the Villanova Law Review, the Cincinnati Law Review, and the American Criminal Law Review.

 - United States Attorneys Office (Chicago, Illinois)

 - Joined the Villanova Law faculty in 1981